securityfirst/tent-content/contents_en/information/passwords/beginner/remembering-secure-passwords.md

 ## Use dice

 Some people use dice to select words from a specially formatted word list, because humans are bad at thinking randomly.
+This is known as [diceware](http://world.std.com/~reinhold/diceware.html).

 Try it with EFF's random number generator [dice](https://www.eff.org/dice) and [word list](https://www.eff.org/files/2016/07/18/eff_large_wordlist.txt).